dudarev/policyinsights/STORIES.md

 Put some CSS styling framework when starting working on this.

+- Message about successfully created location, program, tag
+- Link for admins in About page to edit content
 - Pagination of locations on main page
 - Pagination of programs on location page
 - If user specifies a tag which is not described she must describe the tag first, content is saved to drafts